With its light, airy feel and soothing earthy hues, linen is one of our favourite natural and sustainable fabrics to wear in the summer.

 - Linen is a natural biodegradable fabric.

-The linen used in our collection is grown in western Europe and is EUROPEAN FLAX® certified.
+The linen used in our collection is grown in Western Europe and is EUROPEAN FLAX® certified.
 This ensures all the sustainable guidelines above are followed.
 To create the pieces in our collection, we mix this premium linen with TENCEL™ Lyocell.
 This super-soft fabric is made from wood pulp fibre and has a small environmental footprint, thanks to its closed-looped production process.
-When blended, these fibres create the ultimate sustainable summer fabric.
+When blended, TreeLinen creates the ultimate sustainable summer fabric.

 Perfect For Summer

 Antimicrobial and quicker to dry than cotton, linen helps keep you breezy when the summer temperatures start to climb.
 It’s also considered one of the strongest natural fibres, so you can invest in linen clothing knowing it will last you for many summers to come.
 Since it isn’t the stretchiest fabric, we recommend selecting the size that fits the widest part of your body for the most flattering fit.